 Because of the thousands of professional affiliations/organizations available, choosing one or a few can be a difficult task.
 Start by looking at what the affiliation/organization is offering.
-Here are a few questions to help with the decision making process:
+Some questions to ask your self during the decision-making process are:

-- Can it help you get to where you want to go in your career?
+- Can this organization help you get to where you want to go in your career?

 - How much is the membership fee?